autonity/docs.autonity.org/concepts/architecture/index.md

 The contract stores:

 - [Protocol parameters](/reference/protocol/) for median price computation and oracle voting rounds.
 These specify the currency pairs for which the oracle provides median price data, the interval over which an oracle round for submitting and voting on price data runs.
-- Static [protocol configuration](/concepts/oafd/#protocol-configuration) used to compute slashing penalties.
+- [Protocol configuration](/concepts/oafd/#protocol-configuration) used to compute slashing penalties.

 Per the Autonity Protocol Contract, Oracle protocol parameters are initialised at network [genesis](/reference/genesis/).